waldronmatt/groundwork/packages/lit-override/README.md

 Use `injectStyles` and `injectTemplate` for styles and markup overriding.

-This library includes a generic `lit-override` component which renders the template content.
+This library includes a generic `lit-override` component which renders the custom template content.

 **Note**: If you want to replace `<lit-override>` with your own component, you can copy the logic from there and integrate into your component.